noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 :::tip

 It's worth noticing that the `verify` function is actually a `view` function.
-This means that its execution does not alter the blockchain state, so it doesn't need to be distributed, and therefore doesn't cost any gas.
-The EVM node can verify the proof locally.
+A `view` function does not alter the blockchain state, so it doesn't need to be distributed (i.e. it will run only on the executing node), and therefore doesn't cost any gas.

 This can be particularly useful in some situations.
 If Alice generated a proof and wants Bob to verify its correctness, Bob doesn't need to run Nargo, NoirJS, or any Noir specific infrastructure.
 He can simply make a call to the blockchain with the proof and verify it is correct without paying any gas.